kammitama5/kammitama5.github.io/_posts/2021-8-12-Thursday-August-12th.md

 ## I had planned to post earlier
 - So I had planned to post earlier, but a couple things happened.
 For one, GH was not allowing me to make a new post, because parts of it were down.
-- I was going to do a role-play idea between a PhD liberal arts student and a CS PhD student, kind of in a Socratic method but tongue-in-cheek (particularly with respect to assumptions each has of the other), but well, maybe another time.
+- I was going to do a role-play guest-post idea between a PhD liberal arts student and a CS PhD student, kind of in a Socratic method but tongue-in-cheek (particularly with respect to assumptions each has of the other), but well, maybe another time.
 - I quite like this new layout, to be honest, because you can easily preview and commit simultaneously, which is nice.

 ## Broadening launch